JLESC/jlesc.github.io/_projects/ompss_xmp_project.md

 ## Future plans

 The first steps will be using OmpSS runtime as a XMP runtime.
-We will investiage how to combine PGAS operations onto OmpSS runtime.
+We will investigate how to combine PGAS operations onto OmpSS runtime.

 ## References

 {% bibliography --file external/ompss_xmp_project.bib %}